Project-OSRM/osrm-backend/docs/profiles.md

 It will also set a number of other attributes on `result`.

 Using the power of the scripting language you wouldn't typically see something as simple as a `result.forward_speed = 20` line within the `process_way` function.
-Instead `process_way` will examine the tag set on the way, process this information in various ways, calling other local functions and referencing the configuration in `profile`, etc, before arriving at the result.
+Instead `process_way` will examine the tag set on the way, process this information in various ways, calling other local functions and referencing the configuration in `profile`, etc., before arriving at the result.

 The following attributes can be set on the result in `process_way`:

 Attribute                               | Type     | Notes
 ----------------------------------------|----------|--------------------------------------------------------------------------
 forward_speed                           | Float    | Speed on this way in km/h.
 Mandatory.
-backward_speed                          | Float    |  "   "
+backward_speed                          | Float    |  ""
-forward_rate                            | Float    | Routing weight, expressed as meters/*weight* (e.g. for a fastest-route weighting, you would want this to be meters/second, so set it to forward_speed/3.6) backward_rate                           | Float    |  "   "
+forward_rate                            | Float    | Routing weight, expressed as meters/*weight* (e.g. for a fastest-route weighting, you would want this to be meters/second, so set it to forward_speed/3.6) backward_rate                           | Float    |  ""
 forward_mode                            | Enum     | Mode of travel (e.g. `car`, `ferry`).
 Mandatory.
 Defined in `include/extractor/travel_mode.hpp`.
-backward_mode                           | Enum     |  "   "
+backward_mode                           | Enum     |  ""
 forward_classes                         | Table    | Mark this way as being of a specific class, e.g. `result.classes["toll"] = true`.
-This will be exposed in the API as `classes` on each `RouteStep`. backward_classes                        | Table    |  "   "
-duration                                | Float    | Alternative setter for duration of the whole way in both directions weight                                  | Float    | Alternative setter for weight of the whole way in both directions turn_lanes_forward                      | String   | Directions for individual lanes (normalized OSM `turn:lanes` value) turn_lanes_backward                     | String   |  "   " forward_restricted                      | Boolean  | Is this a restricted access road? (e.g. private, or deliveries only; used to enable high turn penalty, so that way is only chosen for start/end of route) backward_restricted                     | Boolean  |  "   " is_startpoint                           | Boolean  | Can a journey start on this way? (e.g. ferry; if `false`, prevents snapping the start point to this way) roundabout                              | Boolean  | Is this part of a roundabout? circular                                | Boolean  | Is this part of a non-roundabout circular junction?
+This will be exposed in the API as `classes` on each `RouteStep`. backward_classes                        | Table    |  "" duration                                | Float    | Alternative setter for duration of the whole way in both directions weight                                  | Float    | Alternative setter for weight of the whole way in both directions turn_lanes_forward                      | String   | Directions for individual lanes (normalized OSM `turn:lanes` value) turn_lanes_backward                     | String   |  "" forward_restricted                      | Boolean  | Is this a restricted access road? (e.g. private, or deliveries only; used to enable high turn penalty, so that way is only chosen for start/end of route) backward_restricted                     | Boolean  |  "" is_startpoint                           | Boolean  | Can a journey start on this way? (e.g. ferry; if `false`, prevents snapping the start point to this way) roundabout                              | Boolean  | Is this part of a roundabout? circular                                | Boolean  | Is this part of a non-roundabout circular junction?